MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 .. _bsp_connection_cases:

-MicroEJ provides a flexible way to configure BSP connection to target any kind of projects, teams organizations and company build flows.
+MicroEJ provides a flexible way to configure the BSP connection to target any kind of projects, teams organizations and company build flows.
-For that, BSP connection can be configured either at MicroEJ Platform level or at MicroEJ Application level (or a mix of both).
+To achieve this, the BSP connection can be configured either at MicroEJ Platform level or at MicroEJ Application level (or a mix of both).

 The 3 most common integration cases are: